 You want to make sure that your chickens are getting a complete and balanced diet.
-You can easily do this with a good layer feed from your local farm store.
+You can easily do this with a good layer feed and one of the best chicken feeders from your local farm store.
 This will ensure that your feathered friends will get all of the nutrients they need.

 In addition to a full chicken feeder, they will also need to have regular access to a clean water source.
 You do not want your chickens to dehydrate.
-Make sure you have a good chicken waterer and it is kept clean and unfrozen when it’s cold.
+Make sure you have a good chicken waterer and it is kept clean and that you know how to keep waterers unfrozen when it's cold.

 This probably goes without saying but, chickens are not at the top of the food chain.
 In fact, most predators see them as an easy lunch.
 They need a solid and safe shelter to roost at night.
 If they don't have this they are sitting ducks (or chickens, as the case may be).

 A good shelter or coop is one that is kept clean and well ventilated.
 If you live in an area that gets really cold, you may want to take steps to keep their coop warm enough for them.
 As this is one of the keys to keeping chickens warm in the winter.